 Coordination of on-the-job learning with college experience to develop desirable work habits, attitudes, and career awareness through supervised employment.
 Maximum of 6 units can be earned in General Work Experience during enrollment with a 3-unit maximum in any one semester.
-Maximum of 4 enrollments or 16 units can be earned in any combination of Work Experience (General/Occupational) or Internship.
+Maximum of 4 enrollments or 16 units can be earned in any combination of Work Experience (Occupational/General) and Internship enrollment.
 Those enrolling in this class are not eligible for other work experience/ internship classes during the same semester.
-Corequisite: Must have a job.
+Corequisite: Must have a job; Fall/Spring: Must maintain enrollment in and complete 7 units, including W.E. units, through the Yuba Community College District; Summer: Must be enrolled in and complete one other class through the Yuba Community College District.
 Grades are P/NP.
-(LM)
+(L)

-TBA v3.0 G.Peterson W-205 4151 TBA NOTE: Attendance at an orientation is required.
-Please see above for date/time of orientations.
+4151 TBA TBA v1.0 D.Bahneman W-859 NOTE: Attendance at an orientation is required.
+Please see page 34 for date/time of orientations.

-CWEE-45R Occupational Work CSU
+CWEE-45R Occupational Work Experience CSU

 Coordination of on-the-job learning with college major to improve employment skills and career goals through supervised employment.
-Maximum of 4 enrollments or 16 units can be earned in any combination of Work Experience (Occupational/General) and Internship enrollment at the college, with a 4-unit maximum in Occupational Work Experience in any one semester.
+Maximum of 16 units can be earned in Occupation W.E. during enrollment at the college, with a 4-unit maximum in any one semester.
+Maximum of 4 enrollments or 16 units can be earned in any combination of Work Experience (Occupational/General) and Internship enrollment.
 Those enrolling in this class are not eligible for other work experience/internship classes during the same semester.
-Corequisite: Must have a job.
+Corequisite: Must have a job; Fall/ Spring: must maintain enrollment in and complete minimum of 7 units, including Work Experience units, through the Yuba Community College District; Summer: must be enrolled in and complete one other class through the Yuba Community College District.
 Grades are P/NP.
 (L)

-5403 TBA v4.0 G.Peterson TBA W-205 NOTE: Attendance at an orientation is required.
-Please see above for date/time of orientations.
+5825 TBA TBA v1.0 D.Bahneman W-859 NOTE: Attendance at an orientation is required.
+Please see page 34 for date/time of orientations.